The story behind the Peter Ward / Heritage House attacks

 - Rising damp, its mechanism, whether it exists or not

 - Movement of moisture in old buildings

 - Damp meters, how they work, pros and cons

 - Difficult building cases and ways to handle dampness in them

-Anyway, to keep it short, towards the end of our discussion Peter also mentioned me his own cellar, which was damp despite all measures undertaken and despite having a professional bi-directional ventilation system installed.
-I looked at it and I estimated that an Aquapol system could further improve the cellar, however some additional pointing work would also be needed to stop some of the sideways water penetration which I spotted on certain areas.
+Anyway, to keep it short, towards the end of our discussion, Peter also mentioned his own cellar, which was damp despite all measures undertaken and despite having a professional bi-directional ventilation system installed.
+I looked at it and I estimated that an Aquapol system could further improve the cellar.
+However some additional pointing work would also be needed to stop some of the sideways water penetration which I spotted on certain areas.

-Peter was receptive to the idea and a few days later we have installed an Aquapol system in his cellar, which has been in now for a few months.
-We initially estimates that it would take 1.5 to 2 years to reach equilibrium levels with a gradual decrease of the moisture content.
+Peter was receptive to the idea and a few days later, we have installed an Aquapol system in his cellar, which has been in now for a few months.
+We initially estimated that it would take 1.5 to 2 years to reach equilibrium levels with a gradual decrease of the moisture content.

 Here are some pictures of the cellar, installation and measurements taken:

 After the trial in place I asked him politely to remove or at least amend his online article, indicating the fact that we have agreed on a trial project.
 He did not do that and did not rely to any of my emails.